TYPO3GmbH/blog/Documentation/Changelog/master/Important-88-Remove-GLOBALS-TYPO3_DB.rst

 * :sql:``crdate_month``
 * :sql:``crdate_year``

-both fields are used for the data aggregation of the archive sidebar widget. for existing blog posts, an UpdateWizard is in place and should be executed in the install tool.
+Both fields are used for the data aggregation of the archive sidebar widget.
+For existing blog posts, an UpdateWizard is in place and should be executed in the install tool.

 Impact
 ======